 A National Programme (NP) is a set of rules that medium and lower risk food businesses need to follow to comply with the Food Act 2014.
 These rules are there to help you manage food safety risks and stop people getting sick.
 There are three levels of NPs based on the food safety risk involved in particular types of food business.
-Level 1 is the lowest risk.
+Level 3 is medium to high risk.